narminmolina/ThriveForm/README.md

 1. Attempt to create, edit, and delete a reservation.

+While creating a reservation, you will encounter a server error below and created record will not appear on the UI until you reload the window
+NoMethodError in Api::ReservationsController#create

-While creating a reservation, you may encounter a bug.
-Investigate and resolve this bug to ensure the create functionality works as expected.
+Investigate and resolve this bug to ensure the create functionality works without any server errors when values have been filled.

-2. Modify the form to suppress browser validations and ensure that only the custom validation messages are shown.
+1. Modify the form to suppress browser validations and ensure that only the custom validation messages are shown.

 We have implemented custom validations on the schema in ReservationForm.tsx (e.g., lines 17 and 25) to display validation error messages instead of the browser's default validations.
 However, browser validation messages are still appearing.
 See if you can disable browser validations